Museum of early consumer electronics and 1st achievements

 a fully integrated analogue and digital 36 volt motorised receiver, more of an add on with

 some integration.
-Really the first ever fully integrated analogue and digital motorised
+The first ever fully integrated analogue and digital motorised receiver

-receiver the Manhattan 2500 in 1999.
-The user menus were not ideal and it had bugs in
+the Manhattan 2500 in 1999.
+The digital user menus were not ideal and it had bugs

 Manhattan then followed it with the 5500 a year later in Dec.
 2000 which had all the same